 Garlic and Ginger Paste: The twin pillars of Indian cuisine, garlic and ginger are a potent duo.
 They add depth, warmth, and a hint of spice to the chicken.
 As an alternative, consider using minced garlic and ginger, though the paste provides a smoother consistency to the dish.

 Chilli Powder: Adding that much-needed heat, chilli powder is what gives Butter Chicken its slightly spicy undertone.
-If you’re wary of spice, reduce the quantity or use a milder chili like paprika.
+If you’re wary of spice, reduce the quantity or use a milder chilli like paprika.

 Salt: The humble salt is the balancer, enhancing flavours and pulling all ingredients together.
 Without salt, even the most vibrant of dishes can taste flat.
 If you’re watching your sodium intake, consider using a low-sodium substitute.